grafana/grafana/pkg/services/grafana-apiserver/README.md

 The Kubernetes compatible API can be accessed using existing Grafana AuthN at: [http://localhost:3000/apis](http://localhost:3000/apis).

-The equivolent openapi docs can be seen in [http://localhost:3000/swagger](http://localhost:3000/swagger), select the relevant API from the dropdown in the upper right.
+The equivalent openapi docs can be seen in [http://localhost:3000/swagger](http://localhost:3000/swagger), select the relevant API from the dropdown in the upper right.